 Asst.
 Professor Janet I. Lewis

-Dr. Lewis’ teaching and research focuses on world politics, armed conflict, and development, particularly in Sub-Saharan Africa.
-She earned her Ph.D. in 2012 from Harvard University.
+Dr. Lewis’ teaching and research focuses on world politics – especially ethnic politics, armed conflict, and politics of Sub-Saharan Africa.
+She earned her Ph.D. from Harvard University and her B.A. and M.A. from Stanford University.

 She has also conducted research on U.S. stability operations, fragile states, and terrorist financing, respectively, for the RAND Corporation, the Brookings Institution, and the U.S. Government Accountability Office (GAO).